 We may also use your personal data in the following ways:

-Alerts: Influencers in the media database can also request to receive updates on changes to other contacts within the media database, typically changes to roles or moves within the industry.
+- Alerts: Influencers in the Databases can also request to receive updates on changes to other contacts within the Databases, typically changes to roles or moves within the industry.
 These alerts are then distributed to influencers via an "alerts newsletter" by our research team.

 - Marketing: Influencers can also receive surveys or invitations to events from Cision.

 How to have your profile amended or removed

 We want you to be in control, so if at any time you want to see or amend your influencer profile, please email us at Privacy@cision.com Similarly, if at any time you want us to take you out of the Databases altogether please email us at Privacy@cision.com and we will process your request as soon as possible.

 The Databases are not intended for children and we do not knowingly collect personal data relating to children.
 If you are under the age of 16, please let us know and we will take you out of the Databases.